fpottier/bitsets/test/LeftistHeap/blog.md

 The auxiliary function `remove_minimal kv kvs` ([link](https://github.com/fpottier/bitsets/blob/6b3c466701e294177a1c1a3c182ea607404f93e4/test/LeftistHeap/reference.ml#L93)) checks that the key-value pair `kv` is a minimal element of the list `kvs` and returns this list deprived of this element.
-It fails if `kv` is not in the list or not minimal.
+It fails, by raising an exception, if `kv` is not in the list or not minimal.

-The auxiliary function `handle` ([link](https://github.com/fpottier/bitsets/blob/6b3c466701e294177a1c1a3c182ea607404f93e4/test/LeftistHeap/reference.ml#L106)) handles these failures and returns an `invalid` diagnostic in these cases.
+The auxiliary function `handle` ([link](https://github.com/fpottier/bitsets/blob/6b3c466701e294177a1c1a3c182ea607404f93e4/test/LeftistHeap/reference.ml#L106)) handles the exceptions raised by `remove_minimal` and returns an `invalid` diagnostic in these cases.

 The reference implementation is now complete.
 There remains to tell Monolith about the operations